 - Brand Fortner, teaching professor, Department of Physics (moderator)

-- Katie Mack, assistant professor, Department of Physics
+- Katie Mack, assistant professor, Department of Physics, and member of the Leadership in Public Science interdisciplinary faculty cluster

 - Steve Reynolds, Alumni Distinguished Undergraduate Professor, Department of Physics